ssramitsharma/Flask-deep-learning-app-for-Decomposable-attention-model/README.md

 python atts.py <br/>
 python app.py

 First the model is trained and the weihts are generated.
-The same weights are then loaded and the mdoel give prediction .
+The same weights are then loaded and the mdoel gives prediction .